Sergey Maduev: Investigation, escape and sentence

 Maduev was transferred to the Kresty Prison in Leningrad.
 Having no doubts that he would be executed, he willingly testified, handed over his accomplices, indicated the crime scenes and signed the protocols without even reading them.
 He was charged with more than 60 crimes, at least 10 of which were murders.

-On May 3, 1991, the convoy was supposed to take Maduev to Moscow, where two of his accomplices were already serving sentences - the Murzabekov brothers.
+On 3 May 1991, the convoy was supposed to take Maduev to Moscow, where two of his accomplices were already serving sentences - the Murzabekov brothers.
 Unexpectedly for the guards, Maduev pulled out a revolver from his bosom, shot at the wall and ordered to be released.
 He tried to run away, shooting at Major Ermolaev, who was later barely saved.
-Maduev was captured, and investigators began started an inquiry into how he had acquired the gun.
+Maduev was captured, and investigators began to start an inquiry into how he had acquired the gun.
 It turned out that it was a revolver stolen from a safe in the prosecutor's office, with which Maduev had committed his murders in Leningrad and Tashkent.

 A special investigation team was created for the attempted escape, spearheaded by the Vyborgsky District prosecutor Kruglov.
-But, in fact, the entire volume of operational investigative actions were carried out by the KGB.
+But, in fact, the entire volume of operational investigative actions was carried out by the KGB.
 One of the colonels, Vladimir Georgiev, figured out who had provided the weapon: it was Natalya Vorontsova, an investigator from the team assigned to the Maduev case.
 Women were attracted to Maduev, which he used to his advantage.
 Vorontsova was later given a 7-year imprisonment term, and her story formed the basis of the film "Prison Romance", with actor Aleksandr Abdulov playing the role of Sergey Maduev.

 Maduev tried to escape on two other occasions: on the first try, he tried to escape using a pistol, which was hidden in some bread.
 On the guard, he used a gun supplied by a female guard.
 She was later arrested, and during interrogation, assured the examining authorities that the criminal had hypnotized her.

-On July 10, 1995, the St. Petersburg City Court sentenced Sergey Maduev to death for two of the murders, and many of his other crimes.
+On 10 July 1995, the St. Petersburg City Court sentenced Sergey Maduev to death for two of the murders and many of his other crimes.
 However, due to the introduction of the moratorium, the death penalty was replaced with life imprisonment.
 Initially, Maduev was housed in Kresty Prison and then in Novocherkassk, and in November 2000, he was transferred to the Black Dolphin Prison.
 On December of that same year, he died from heart failure and diabetes complications.